psikoo/signalee-notes/README.md

-# frontend-signalee
+# signalee-notes
-notes for frontend-signalee proyect
+notes for the signalee proyect